 What Is Bulgur?

 Bulgur, also known as bulgar, is a cracked whole grain that is parboiled and dried to create a nutty flavor and slightly chewy texture.
-It is a staple in Middle Easter recipes like tabouli.
+It is a staple in Middle Eastern recipes like tabouli.
 A nutritious ingredient, bulgur wheat is full of fiber and nutrients.
 In fact, it contains less fat and more fiber than brown rice, making it a satisfying option for all your favorite meals.

 What’s the Difference Between Bulgur and Cracked Wheat?